-In order for SRCC to work correctly, all the parameters (except the Coach end type) in the two following sections must be identical on every product of a train.
+In order for SRCC to work correctly, all the parameters (but the product type) in the two following sections must be identical on every product of a train.

-General Setup:
+General parameters:

-Network: The network to which SRCC will add its wireless interface.
+Network: The network which SRCC will add its wireless interface to.